WheteThunger/SpawnModularCar/README.md

 - `spawnmodularcar.engineparts.tier1` -- Spawn your car with low quality engine components.
 - `spawnmodularcar.engineparts.tier2` -- Spawn your car with medium quality engine components.
 - `spawnmodularcar.engineparts.tier3` -- Spawn your car with high quality engine components.
 - `spawnmodularcar.engineparts.cleanup` -- Delete engine components when using `/mycar destroy`, `/mycar fix` or `/mycar load`.
 If not granted, engine parts will be dropped instead.
-Recommended to be granted for all players that have the eingine permissions above, in order to prevent spamming engine components.
+Recommended to be granted for all players that have the engine permissions above, in order to prevent spamming engine components.
 Does not stop engine parts from dropping when the car is destroyed by other means.

 Misc:
 - `spawnmodularcar.fix` -- Required to use `/mycar fix`.